-This Bending Stress calculator is accessible from anywhere in the website using the shortcut key; "Alt" + "t".
+These Bending Stress calculators are accessible from anywhere in the website using the shortcut key; "Alt" + "n".

-The above calculation comprises three property groups according to colour: stress, section, & shape.
+The elastic calculation comprises three property groups according to colour: stress, section, & shape.

 You need both properties of one group and one of any other to calculate the unknown group property.

 You will be notified if you have provided insufficient data for a calculation.

 The plastic calculation identifies the yield stress plane ('y') through a beam when loaded at the middle of its length.

 The bending moment (M), which occurs as a result of load (F) and distance (x), comprises an elastic component (Mₑ) and a plastic component (Mₚ) that together make the total moment (M).

 If the [tensile and compressive] plastic stress zones touch (y=0) you will have created a plastic hinge, and if they overlap (y<0), you risk breaking your beam.